Deadly Games (TV series): Plot

-Another weekly bad guy was a corrupted car mechanic that tasered people with a calculator and would be destroyed by seeing his own reflection.
+Another weekly bad guy was a corrupted car mechanic who tasered people with a calculator and would be destroyed by seeing his own reflection.
 And of course, The Garbage Man was damaged by cleaning products and The Orthodontist (as well as his assistant) had an aversion to sugar.
+The Ex-Girlfriend was a misandrist with a hatred for all men, especially The Cold-Steel Kid.
+Her weakness was gold.
 All the henchmen were instantly obliterated—going up in smoke and blue light when the Jackal's evil weekly master scheme was foiled.
 The Jackal's own vice was being hit with a baseball—the very one autographed by Bobby Mercer that Gus got from the only baseball game he ever went to with his own father.
 Jackal is present in every episode, commanding the other villains and vexing the heroes, usually with a glass of champagne in hand.

 Characters

 Main

 The following characters appear in every episode: